timsayles1/ESPHome-ESP32-2432S028R-RV-Display/README.md

 Files:
 templates.yaml - Accumulates all the data from various sensors to send to the LCD display.
-Not 100% needed as you can code the sensors directly into the ESPHome code instead. sensors.yaml - Settings for Google Geocode integration to pull from Starlink.
+Not 100% needed as you can code the sensors directly into the ESPHome code instead. sensors.yaml - Settings for Google Geocode integration to pull from Starlink. automations.yaml - Automations to update longitude and latitude for Home Assistant and ARVEE from Starlink location.

 The display performs the following functionality: